 The right mortgage interest rate and product for you will be very different from person to person and you’ll have to measure up to each lender’s criteria.
 If your goal is to get the lowest mortgage interest rate you can, working on your credit score and building up a big deposit should be your aim.
 Plus, you’ll need to shop around the market to make sure you're getting the pick of all the deals.
 Remember, there are lots of lenders out there and even more mortgage products so it may be tricky to find the right one all by yourself.

-Check out our Types of Mortgage Explained essential guide to read about the differences between repayment and interest only mortgages, as well as the features of SVR, discount, tracker and fixed rate mortgages.
+There we go – mortgage interest rates explained.
+Check out our types of mortgage explained guide to read about the differences between repayment and interest only mortgages, as well as the features of SVR, discount, tracker and fixed rate mortgages.